harmony 鸿蒙Resource Categories and Access

 Qualifier Type Description and Value Range

-For details about the value range, refer to ITU-T E.212 (the international identification plan for public networks and subscriptions).
+For details about the value range, see ITU-T E.212 (the international identification plan for public networks and subscriptions).

 Language Indicates the language used by the device.
 The value consists of two or three lowercase letters.
 For example, zh indicates Chinese, en indicates English, and mai indicates Maithili.

-For details about the value range, refer to ISO 639 (codes for the representation of names of languages).
+For details about the value range, see ISO 639 (codes for the representation of names of languages).

 Text Indicates the script type used by the device.
 The value starts with one uppercase letter followed by three lowercase letters.
 For example, Hans indicates simplified Chinese, and Hant indicates traditional Chinese.

-For details about the value range, refer to ISO 15924 (codes for the representation of names of scripts).
+For details about the value range, see ISO 15924 (codes for the representation of names of scripts).

 Country/Region Indicates the country or region where the user is located.
 The value consists of two or three uppercase letters or three digits.
 For example, CN indicates China, and GB indicates the United Kingdom.

-For details about the value range, refer to ISO 3166-1 (codes for the representation of names of countries and their subdivisions).
+For details about the value range, see ISO 3166-1 (codes for the representation of names of countries and their subdivisions).

 Screen orientation Indicates the screen orientation of the device.
 The value can be: